 Here’s a fun pretend play experience for little kids that would be perfect for introducing either a river or a train theme.
 Of course let’s not forget about encouraging fine motor, problem-solving, and engineering skills too!
-This one will definitely be a favorite and you’re not going to want to miss it!
+This Railroad Bridge over the River Pretend Play will definitely be a favorite and you’re not going to want to miss it!

 We got our Bubbles, Boats & Floats preschool curriculum kit this week and of course that meant some fun pretend play with the manipulatives that were included in this month’s little yellow school bus box.